etianen/html5media/README.markdown

 Enabling video and tags in all major browsers
 ---------------------------------------------

-To enable HTML5 video and audio tags in all major browsers, simply download and unzip an official release of html5media.
-Upload the contents of the included html5media folder to your webserver, and include the
+All it takes is three steps to enable HTML5 video and audio tags in all major browsers!

 1. Download the and unzip the [latest release].